2024-08-02

 A minor release resulted in a cascade of errors that perturbed platform stability and customer service.
 How it went wrong,what we’ve learnt

-On Friday, August 2nd, 2024 Clever Cloud’s platform became unstable for many customers.
+On Friday, August 2nd, 2024 Clever Cloud’s platform became unstable, leading to downtime of varying duration and scope, for many customers.
 The impact was both on the API itself, and on some services running as add-ons or runtimes.

 These events occurred because: